siddarthsh/siddarthsh/README.md

 ## I'm a Freelance Developer and a Student!
 - 🔭 I’m currently working on a [Social Network](https://divuture.com)!
 - 🌱 I’m currently learning python, react native and ruby on rails 🤣
-- 👯 I’m looking for any internship opportunities for 2021.
+- 👯 I’m looking for any internship/job opportunities for 2021.
-- 🥅 2020-21 Goals: Contribute more to Open Source projects and learn more technologies.
+- 🥅 2020-21 Goals: Contribute more to open source projects and learn more technologies.
 - ⚡ Fun fact: I love to play video games and listen to music.

 ### Languages and Tools: